 2) Graphic design to use the photography on the MFGC website, and design two print materials: postcards for each successful plant from trial, and a 16” x 20” print calendar with photos

 3) MFGC Native Flowers Promotion Event.

 The print calendar is essential to the campaign.
 The biggest barrier to florists purchasing perennial varieties is their season is short and the buyer isn’t aware of when it’s available.
 A simple calendar of availability florists can hang on their studio wall will be a powerful promotional tool for these new crops.

 Please refer to this Google Drive folder "Field/Production" photos for pictures of the bed establishment and progress for 2021

-As anticipated, no yields achieveed for 2021.
-Due to the lateness of my plug orders (February 2021), plants arrived between May and Sep '21, based on availability.
-Nonethless, most every species planted has taken and rooted well and should overwinter well and be poised to take off and produce harvests in 2022.
+As anticipated, no yields were achieved for 2021.
+Due to the lateness of my plug orders (February 2021), plants arrived between May and September 2021, based on availability.
+Nonetheless, most every species planted has taken and rooted well and should overwinter well and be poised to take off and produce harvests in 2022.
 The exceptions were the eryngium and asclepias tuberosa.
 As a back-up plan, I've purchased seed for several of the varieties to grow out my own replacement plugs this spring for any plants that did not survive winter.